rsnyder/juncture-docs/components/plant-specimen.md

     }
 </style>

-The `.ve-plant-specimen` tag is used to display one or more plant specimens obtained from [JSTOR Global Plants](https://plants.jstor.org/).
+The `ve-plant-specimen` tag is used to display one or more plant specimens obtained from [JSTOR Global Plants](https://plants.jstor.org/).
 The component is a wrapper for the `.ve-media` viewer which is used to display the high-resolution specimen images.

 ## Attributes